sedostheatre/sedos.co.uk/input/shows/2022-amadeus.md

 ---
 > I looked on astounded as from his ordinary life he made his art.
 We were both ordinary men, he and I. Yet from the ordinary he created Legends - and I from Legends created only the ordinary!

-**Music, genius, jealousy and revenge**
+**Music, genius, jealousy and revenge.**

-Antonio Salieri is the established composer in the Austrian court.
+**Antonio Salieri is the established composer in the Austrian court.
 Enter the greatest musical genius of all time: Wolfgang Amadeus Mozart.
 Salieri has given himself to God so that he might realise his sole ambition, to be a great composer.
-Mozart is a foul-mouthed, graceless oaf, but he has something which is far beyond Salieri’s envious grasp: genius.
+Mozart is a foul-mouthed, graceless oaf, but he has something which is far beyond Salieri’s envious grasp: genius.**

 Peter Shaffer’s award-winning fictionalised account of the relationship between these two real life composers is a story for all time.
 Presented in a way which reaches far beyond the play’s historical roots, this production of Amadeus takes the audience on a wild ride through the trials and tribulations of music, genius, jealousy and revenge.